zcash/zips/zip-reduce-shielded_tx_fee.rst

 "Z" refers to shielded address.
 "T" refers to transparent address.

-The term "default transaction fee" or "conventional transaction fee" in this document is in reference to Z to Z transaction fee paid to miners on the Zcash network for the work on including the shielded transaction in a block.
+The term "conventional transaction fee" in this document is in reference to the value of a transaction fee that is conventionally used by wallets, and that a user can reasonably expect miners on the Zcash network to accept for including a transaction in a block.

 Abstract